Come live and work in Australia!

 There are four levels of supervision (Level 1 requires extensive supervision; Level 4 minimal supervision).
 We can explain this in more detail later if needed.

 The challenge is that limited AHPRA registration requires a job, while many employers require AHPRA registration as a condition of employment.
 This can leave you stuck in between.
-You’ll need to find an employer willing to hire you while your registration is still being processed and while you work under supervision.
+You’ll need to find an employer willing to hire you while your registration is still pending.
+Once approved, you can only work under supervision.

 Another—and often better—option is to complete the FLYR Pathway as quickly as possible.